-2.13 Community Attitudes (Q39 and 40)
+Community Attitudes (Q39 and 40) 2.13

-The majority responding MOs (74%) have indicated that they have not been the subject of community opposition or misconceptions.
+The majority responding MOs (74%) have indicated that they have not been the subject of community opposition of misconceptions.
 The remaining (26%) MOs indicated that the community opposition or misconceptions were found at the public exhibition stage of development approval and were more to do with prejudice/fear of the unknown rather than specific landuse impacts.
-Specific issues which were raised included concerns about increased traffic, fire risks, social disruption, introduction of a rural slum, alternate lifestyle, religious beliefs and size of community.
+Specific issues which were raise included concerns about increased traffic. fire risks, social disruption, introduction of a rural slum, alternate lifestyle, religious beliefs and size of community.

-2.14 Advantages and Disadvantages of MOs (Q41)
+Advantages and Disadvantages of MOs (Q41) 2.14